Skyscanner/backpack/CONTRIBUTING.md

 ## Adding icons

-If you want to add icons, they should first be approved by [Chris](https://skyscanner.slack.com/messages/D6BU4R0V8) as he "owns" Skyscanner icons.
+If you want to add icons, please discuss them with us first.

 Once they're signed off, you can [raise a request](https://bit.ly/backpack-request) and attach the SVG files.
-If you're feeling heroic and want to make the PR yourself, just copy the correctly named SVG files to `./packages/bpk-svgs/src/icons/` and then run `npm run build`.
+If you're feeling heroic and want to make the PR yourself, just copy the correctly named SVG files to the `lg` and `sm` directories in `./packages/bpk-svgs/src/icons/` and then run `npm run build`.

 ## Adding a new component